Can Women Take Men's Vitamins?

 There is plenty of overlap when it comes to men's and women’s vitamin needs, like how both men and women need about the same amount of B12.
 But, there are also differences that help explain our answer to the question: "Can women take men's vitamins?"

-The differences between men’s and women’s multivitamins comes down to the quantities of each individual vitamin and mineral.
+The differences between men’s and women’s multivitamins come down to the quantities of each individual vitamin and mineral.
 On top of that, a lot of gender specific multivitamins include nutrient blends to appeal to specific aspects of male or female health.

 Women, for example, typically need more iron than men … Even up to twice as much.
-That’s because iron is primarily stored in the bloodstream, and women will lose more iron simply because of their menstruation cycles.
+That’s because iron is primarily stored in the bloodstream, and women will lose more iron simply because of their menstrual cycles.
 Not enough iron can lead to anemia, low red blood cell count, tiredness, and shortness of breath.

 However, once a woman enters menopause, they don’t need the same intake of iron.